Skip to main content

 It can feel like every new study on eggs comes to a slightly different conclusion.

-A new study published in Journal of the American Medical Association found an association between cholesterol intake and cardiovascular disease.
+A study published in Journal of the American Medical Association found an association between cholesterol intake and cardiovascular disease.
 It is too soon to tell if this study will affect the new Dietary Guidelines that will be released in 2020.

 While the research on eggs continues to evolve, some recommendations for heart health have stayed the same.
 To promote heart health try to include foods rich in soluble fiber, monounsaturated fats and omega 3 fatty acids in your diet.